KristianColville1/daily-sync/README.md

 - [VSCode](https://code.visualstudio.com/) as a local repository
 - [Wave Validator](https://wave.webaim.org/) for accessibility validation
 - [WC3 Validator](https://validator.w3.org/) for validating HTML code
+- [Wireframe](https://wireframe.cc/) was used to create wireframes for use during project development

 ## Design